eunivers3/wordCounter/README.md

 ## Limitations

-TODO: what is missing.
+- add more tests
+- add mock for sample web response
+- containerise with Docker

 ## Roadmap

-- Optimise with goroutines and file chunking.
+- Optimise with goroutines and file chunking, perhaps store in DB first?
 - HTML parsing for relevant text only
 - pagination of response
 - sorting of response